kevinyswong/kevinyswong.github.io/index.md

 Last year, someone shared with me an episode from the Poem-a-Day podcast.
-In it, Tiana Clark reads her poem, AFTER THE READING, which is about the moments after a poetry reading when some of the audience comes up to the poet for conversation.
+In it, Tiana Clark reads her poem, AFTER THE READING, which is about the moments after a poetry reading when part of the audience comes up to converse with the poet.
 I didn't make much of the poem at the time, as it wasn't the kind of poetry I tend to enjoy, but after the passing of some recent events, today I listened again, and how differently the poem hits.
 I recall something a writer—maybe Zadie Smith?—said in an interview to the effect of: "When I was young I was a know-it-all.
 Now that I'm older, I think I know very little."

 <br>